Princeton, Arkansas

-Princeton is a small unincorporated rural village in Princeton Township, Dallas County, Arkansas, United States, located at the junction of Arkansas highways 8 and 9, 7.5 mi southwest of Carthage.
-Princeton Cemetery, which is listed on the National Register of Historic Places, is located in the community.
-It was first listed as a CDP in the 2020 census with a population of 13.
+Princeton is an unincorporated community in Princeton Township, Dallas County, Arkansas, United States.
+The community is located at the junction of Arkansas highways 8 and 9, 7.5 mi southwest of Carthage.
+Princeton Cemetery, which is listed on the National Register of Historic Places, is located in the community. was first listed as a CDP in the 2020 census with a population of 13.

-There is a small store with gas pumps, a church, and a village park, along with scattered houses.
-Princeton was a thriving pre-Civil War community, and until 1908 was the county seat of Dallas County.
-It once had its own public school system, post office, and boasted four doctors and a dentist in practice.